 Anna Gnyp

-"I see the digitisation of collections as a means to link this data in a meaningful way, ensure its long-term usability, and make it accessible for a variety of contexts.
+"I regard digitization of collections as a means to link this data in a meaningful way, ensure its long-term usability, and make it accessible for a variety of contexts.
 Participatory approaches, responsible data use and digital collaborative tools foster cooperation and create space for new insights.
 This leads to research that not only generates knowledge but also offers genuine added value for society."

 Anna Gnyp M. A., Research Associate, Collaborative Knowledge Infrastructures